Please check the COVID-19 Updates web page for additional information not included in these FAQs.

 Jury Duty Information

-7. Do I need to appear for jury duty during the COVID-19 public health emergency?
+7. Do I need to appear for jury duty?

 Jury trials